-Almost without exception these, obviously very motivated people, not only fail to tailor their request to the type of work I do (meaning they have not researched my business before sending their request), but they also have NO professional profile on LinkedIn beyond their name and perhaps the fact that they are a university student.
+Almost without exception these, obviously very motivated people, not only fail to tailor their request to the type of work I do (meaning they have not researched my business before sending me their GIS resume), but they also have NO professional profile on LinkedIn beyond their name and perhaps the fact that they are a university student.

 - You need to research the company you want to employ you and tailor your resume and any correspondence to “that” company.
 That’s right, you don’t send the same resume out to 100 different potential employers.
-As someone who regularly receives these, that’s offensive and a waste of everybody’s time.
+I regularly receive thoughtless resumes.
+I find them offensive and simply a waste of my time and the applicant’s.
 That’s right…you tailor your resume and cover letter to make it relevant to each potential employer.
 Its a lot of work, but who ever said that getting a job was easy!

 - You must complete your LinkedIn profile.
-You may not think you have any relevant work experience, but what about outputs from your University projects?
+You may not think you have any relevant work experience, but have you thought about talking about relevant University projects?
 You could upload project abstracts and explain why you found the project interesting.
 Or, volunteer for relevant community work so you can talk about that work, and perhaps get a personal reference as well.
 You need to demonstrate that you’re interested and engaged.
 That you have something to offer and that you can be trained.

 - Ease off on Facebook for a while.
-If someone is really interested in employing you then they may also look you up on Facebook.
-They need to know that you’re not making tens of posts a day (particularly inappropriate ones) so that they can be confident you wont be on social media when you should be working, and that you won’t be saying bad things about your workplace.
+If someone is really interested in employing you then they may also look you up on Facebook (I would).
+They need to know that you’re not making tens of posts a day (particularly inappropriate ones).
+This makes them confident that you wont be on social media when you should be working, and that you won’t be saying bad things about your workplace.

-Some time ago I was looking for a short-term intern and I came across a thread in a forum where students were discussing their search for an internship.
-I checked out every student in the thread…before contacting the only student who had completed their LinkedIn profile.
-This student was able to demonstrate that they were interested, thoughtful, and likely professional in their approach to work.
-Perhaps other students in the thread were equally or better qualified, but in the absence of a completed LinkedIn profile that told me the person’s limited experience was relevant to the work I wanted them to do, I had no way of knowing that.
+Last year I was looking for a short-term intern and I came across a thread in a forum where students were discussing their search for an internship.
+I checked out every student in the thread…before contacting the ONLY student who had completed their LinkedIn profile.
+The way they filled in their LinkedIn profile demonstrated to me that they were interested, thoughtful, and likely professional in their approach to work.
+He removed a fair amount of risk and work for me up-front.
+Perhaps other students in the thread were equally or better qualified, but in the absence of a completed LinkedIn profile that demonstrated to me that the person’s limited experience was relevant to the work I wanted them to do, I had no way of knowing that.

 My review of the (2017) Career Hacking Course